kongjy/MultimodalAFMonPMMAP3HT_processing/README.md

-Repository containing data, analysis workflow, and I/O and analysis scripts for processing multimodal atomic force microscopy data in the paper titled ["Identifying Nanoscale Structure–Function Relationships Using Multimodal Atomic Force Microscopy, Dimensionality Reduction, and Regression Techniques."](https://doi.org/10.1021/acs.jpclett.8b01003) If you find the notebook and workflow here useful, we'd appreciate if you cited our paper.
+Repository containing data, analysis workflow, and I/O and analysis scripts for processing multimodal atomic force microscopy data in the paper titled ["Identifying Nanoscale Structure–Function Relationships Using Multimodal Atomic Force Microscopy, Dimensionality Reduction, and Regression Techniques."](https://doi.org/10.1021/acs.jpclett.8b01003) If you find the notebook and workflow here useful, we'd appreciate if you'd cite our paper.

 ### About the Notebook
 The notebook contains extensive annotation via comments and additional information regarding the analysis can also be